changtaoshuai/Marketing_Analytics/README.md

 ```

 #### Model results
-I use confusion matrix to evaluate model performance.
-Besides, I allow model's prediction results to be within one star difference.
-To be more specific, if a review is 4 stars, a prediction of 3 stars or 5 stars is accurate.

 Besides the models I showed above, I also ran other models such as Ridge regression, KNN, and Random forest.
 Previously, I put different models and its corresponding accuracy scores in a dictionary **test_score_model_off1**.
-In the end, by comparing scores among models, we find the best model in this case.
+In the end, by comparing scores among models, I found the best model in this case.

 ![](/images/results.png)

-From the results above, Lasso is the best model with an accuray of 0.935.
-Other models such as Ridge regression, Linear regression, SVC and Tree work well too.
+From the results above, Lasso was the best model with an accuray of 0.935.
+Other models such as Ridge regression, Linear regression, SVC and Tree worked well too.